Screen Reader Access

 Viral pathogenesis and anti-viral strategies

-Other than therapeutic development, our group is actively involved in the designing of a subunit vaccine candidate against JEV which would have inherent safety potential.
-The available live-attenuated vaccines for JEV have proved efficient in preventing JE with some reports of probable adverse events including from hypersensitivity reactions to the rare cases of terrible effects on CNS (encephalomyelitis and seizures).
+With our expertise in developing subunit vaccine candidates against DENV (Ramasamy et at., 2016; Shukla et al., 2020), our group is actively involved in the designing of a Virus-Like Particles (VLPs)-based vaccine candidate(s) against JEV.
+Our approach to design the ‘tailor-made’ vaccine candidate by customizing the putative-neutralising epitopes of JEV and develop the VLPs which would induce long-lasting humoral as well as cell-mediated immune responses with the inherent safety potential.
+The available live-attenuated vaccines for JEV have proved efficient in preventing JE with the reports of probable adverse events including from hypersensitivity reactions to the rare cases of terrible effects on CNS (encephalomyelitis and seizures).
 We at CDRI with the collaboration of Dr. Navin Khanna’s group (ICGEB, New Delhi) are determined to develop a broad spectrum, safe, cost-effective designer subunit-based vaccine candidate against JEV.
-This vaccine candidate is aimed to have customized specific neutralizing epitopes of virus that would induce long-lasting humoral as well as cell-mediated immune responses with the inherent safety potential.